Karamoko Dembélé: Loan to Blackpool

+Queens Park Rangers (loan)

+On 13 August 2024, Dembélé returned to England, joining Championship club Queens Park Rangers on a season-long loan.

+On 30 September, Queens Park Rangers announced that Dembélé will join the English club permanently, effective from the summer of 2025.

 International career

 Dembélé is eligible to represent Scotland, England or the Ivory Coast internationally.
 On 19 October 2016, he was called up to the Scotland national under-16 football team for the 2016 Victory Shield.
 He made his debut for the Scotland under-16s on 1 November, coming on as a second-half substitute during a 2–2 draw against Wales.
-Coach Brian McLaughlin commented, "He was excellent.
+Coach Brian McLaughlin commented: "He was excellent.
 He looked confident and it's a very good group to come into."
-Dembélé made a further appearance a few days later in a 3–0 defeat, as a 63rd minute substitute against the Republic of Ireland.
+Dembélé made a further appearance a few days later in a 3–0 defeat, as a 63rd-minute substitute against the Republic of Ireland.

-However, prior to participating in the Victory Shield, Dembélé travelled south in October 2016 to train with England under-15s at St George's Park.
+Prior to participating in the Victory Shield, Dembélé travelled south in October 2016 to train with England under-15s at St George's Park.
 On 18 November 2016, Dembélé confirmed his intention to join up with the England under-15s ahead of a match against Turkey that December.
 On 17 December 2016, Dembélé came off the bench against Turkey to make his England debut and assisted a goal in a 5–2 victory.
 On 16 February 2017, Dembélé made his first start for England under-15 in a match against Belgium.

-Nevertheless, he also continued to represent Scotland, playing an integral part in the Scotland under-16 squads for two UEFA development tournaments in 2017, both of which Scotland won.
+He also continued to represent Scotland, playing an integral part in the Scotland under-16 squads for two UEFA development tournaments in 2017, both of which Scotland won.
 Most notably, Dembélé featured in a Scotland victory over England in July 2017.
-On 19 August 2018 he made his debut for Scotland under-17's in a 1–0 away win against Russia, coming on as a 50th minute substitution for Connor Barron, and went on to start two days later against Russia.
+On 19 August 2018, he made his debut for Scotland under-17s in a 1–0 away win against Russia, coming on as a 50th-minute substitution for Connor Barron, and went on to start two days later against Russia.

-On 10 October 2019, Dembélé made his debut for England under-17 during a 3–3 draw with Germany at the Pinatar Arena in Spain.
+On 10 October 2019, Dembélé made his debut for England under-17s during a 3–3 draw with Germany at the Pinatar Arena in Spain.
 Dembélé scored his first goal for this age group during a 1–1 draw with Spain on 14 October 2019.
-During the same month, it was reported that Dembélé had committed to representing England internationally, and Dembélé has only represented England since.
+Dembele played 4 England u17 games.

 On 29 March 2021, Dembélé made his debut for England U18s during a 2–0 win away to Wales at the Leckwith Stadium.
+Dembele was replaced at half-time.
+That half-game v Wales was his only taste of international football at u18 level and his last international football at any age group.
+He ended his age group international career with 10 Scottish and eight English caps.

 Personal life

-Dembélé's older brother, Siriki Dembélé, plays as a winger for AFC Bournemouth.
-He is likewise eligible to represent England, Scotland or the Ivory Coast internationally.
+Dembélé's older brother, Siriki Dembélé, plays as a winger.
 Another brother, Hassan, was playing for Celtic's academy in November 2017.